TKA SEND Information Report 2017/18

 In addition the following teachers, have received the following enhanced and specialist training:

-- Daniel Byrne: Currently studying for the National Award for SEN Co-ordinators, currently studying Postgraduate Award of Proficiency in Assessment for Access Arrangements, Mental Health awareness, Mental Health first aid training.
+Daniel Byrne: National Award for SEN Co-ordinators, currently studying for a Postgraduate Award of Proficiency in Access Arrangements, Mental Health awareness, Mental Health first aid training and Level 3 Safeguarding Training..

-- Carly Briggs: Masters in professional studies and Education, National Award for SEN Co-ordination & Diploma in Autism Awareness.
+Carly Briggs: Masters in professional studies and Education, National Award for SEN Co-ordination, Diploma in Autism Awareness and Level 3 Safeguarding Training.

 Where a training need is identified beyond this we will find a provider who is able to deliver it.
 Training providers we can approach are Achieving for Children, Educational Psychologists, Speech and language therapists, occupational therapists, physiotherapist, dyslexia specialists.
 The cost of training is covered by the notional SEN funding.